 When it's time to file suit against an insurance company, there are certain steps you should take to help ensure optimal results.
 In every case, it benefits claimants to seek guidance from an insurance attorney.
 Doing so gives a claimant the highest chance of success.

-• Review the terms of your policy: Before taking any legal action, you want to first make sure you understand everything within the four corners of your policy.
+Before taking any legal action, you want to first make sure you understand everything within the four corners of your insurance policy.
 What is covered?
 Are there any exclusions?
-Without a thorough knowledge of your policy terms and coverage, you are likely to waste time and money;
+Pay special attention to coverage denials and whether your policy limits meet the new 2026 minimum requirements for auto insurance in Texas, which increase to $50,000 per person for bodily injury, $100,000 per accident for bodily injury, and $40,000 for property damage.
+Without a thorough knowledge of your policy terms and insurance coverage, you are likely to waste time and money.

-• Gather evidence: To be successful in your legal action against an insurance company, you must have evidence.
-Therefore, you must document the communications between you and your insurance company;
+To be successful in your legal action against an insurance company, you must have evidence.
+Therefore, you must document the communications between you and your insurance company.
+This includes preserving all emails, letters, repair estimates, and notes from phone conversations.
+Create a detailed timeline showing when you submitted your claim correctly, what documentation you provided, how long the insurer took to respond, and any instances of delaying payments or requesting unnecessary additional information.

-• Attempt dispute resolution: Filing a lawsuit is not the only way to hold an insurance company accountable.
-There are alternatives to lawsuits that may make more sense in certain circumstances.
-For example, mediation is a way for two parties to reach an agreement on an issue.
-It is facilitated by a mediator who works to make both sides satisfied.
-The final decision reached in a mediation session is made by both parties;
+- Mediation is a way for two parties to reach an agreement on an issue.
+It is facilitated by a mediator who works to satisfy both sides, if possible.
+The final decision reached in a mediation session is made by both parties.

-Arbitration is also available to help settle disputes.
+- Arbitration is also available to help settle insurance disputes.
 However, with arbitration, an arbitrator makes the final decision and not the parties, as is the case with mediation.
-If you are unsure as to whether you should file a lawsuit, seek mediation, or go through arbitration, your Texas insurance lawyer will help you make the appropriate choice.

 What to Expect When Suing an Insurance Company